alife-data-standards/alife-data-standards/phylogeny.md

 Currently, two file formats are explicitly supported by the standard: comma-separated values (CSV) and [Javascript Object Notation (JSON)](https://www.json.org/).
 The details of describing a phylogeny using both file formats are given below.

 ### Comma-Separated Values (CSV)
-**Organization**
+**Organization and General Syntax**

 For a .csv file to be standards-compliant, the first row is expected to contain a header that defines the properties of the entities.

-Each entity (one specific taxon) of the phylogeny will fill one row of the .csv file.
+Each entry (one specific taxon) of the phylogeny will fill one row of the .csv file.

+Whitespace is ignored except for newlines (\\n), which denote line breaks and thus new rows, and spaces on the inside of double quotes.

 **Lists**